Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Introduction

 \subsection{Outline}

-In section $2$ we recall relevant background regarding slope stable sheaves and Lazarsfeld-Mukai sheaves.
-In section $3$ we prove Proposition \ref{proposition:boundOnSections}.
-In section $4$ we use this bound on global sections to prove Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable}.
+In section $2$ we recall relevant background regarding slope stable sheaves and kernel sheaves.
+In section $3$ we prove Proposition \ref{mainproposition}.
+In section $4$ we use this bound on global sections to prove Theorem \ref{maintheorem}.

-Our proof of Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} broadly follow the same argument as \cite{butler1994}*{Theorem 1.2}.
-Butler shows that the Lazarsfeld-Mukai sheaf associated to a sufficiently positive, slope stable sheaf is also slope stable.
-Of course, there are higher dimensions difficulties tha must be addressed.
+Our proof of Theorem \ref{maintheorem} broadly follow the same argument as \cite{butler1994}*{Theorem 1.2} where Butler shows on a curve that kernel bundles associated to sufficiently positive slope stable bundles are also slope stable.
+However, there are new difficulties in higher dimensions that must be addressed.